-If the state wishes to adjust the damages recoverable in liability actions, it must be done in a responsible manner that considers increases in costs to providers, adjusts Medicaid rates to cover those costs, includes reasonable protections to contain those costs, and ensures access to care throughout the health care continuum.
+It is certainly appropriate to evaluate and determine the most responsible way to address gaps in New York's liability laws.
+However, it must be done in a responsible manner that considers increases in costs to providers, adjusts Medicaid rates to cover those costs, includes reasonable protections to contain those costs, and ensures access to care through-out the health care continuum.

-For these reasons, LeadingAge NY opposes A.6698 (Weinstein)/S.6636 (Hoylman).
+For these reasons, LeadingAge NY urges that A.6770 (Weinstein)/S.74-A (Hoylman) be vetoed.